apiraino/apiraino.github.io/_posts/2019-07-17-rust-future-examples.md

 Code is available on [Github](https://github.com/apiraino/rust-future-explorations).

+Update: the part about Hyper has been moved [to its own article](/2019/07/18/hyper.html).

 ## <a id="part_i"></a>Brief prologue: what is a Future

 A Future is simply a plain Rust function which return type is a `Future`.
 I won't go in detail of what a Future is, others can explain that better than me.
 The standard return type is as follows: